Victorian Railways E type carriage: New Deal and the abolition of wooden rollingstock (1981-1991)

 With the 'New Deal', major reductions were made in the E type fleet as new N sets were introduced to service, along with service acceleration and closing of many stations around the Victorian network.
 Carriages in the poorest condition were withdrawn almost immediately, with remaining cars organised into fixed consists; some of those included air-conditioned carriages.

 Around this time changes to the BE fleet coding were undertaken, to better reflect their internal capacity.
 Cars converted from BDSE in the 1920s became BEL, while cars converted from AE and ABE carriages became BES.
 Notably, only a handful of these carriages were re-lettered, although official publications recognised the new codes.
 However, cars 51 & 52BE were coded back to 51 & 52AE (not reclaiming their original numbers); it is not known if these cars held the BES code at all, although it is unlikely.
+Carriages known to be relettered in this way were 45BEL, and 53, 55 and 59BES.

-Furthermore, all the airconditioned cars received minor improvements, such as carpeting and paper headrests.
-Taggerty was allowed to operate on all lines, presumably as a backup vehicle for when a BRS car was unavailable.
+Furthermore, all the airconditioned cars received minor improvements.
+4BE and 34BE were noted in October 1983 with re-upholstered seating and paper headrests, Pirelli floor covering provided in the vestibules and carpet through the rest of the cars.
+Taggerty was allowed to operate on all lines from October 1981, as a backup vehicle for when a BRS car was unavailable.
+It remained in service until 1984 when sufficient BRS cars had been delivered to make it redundant.
 33CE was repainted into Vicrail 'teacup' orange, being the only wooden vehicle to receive the new livery.

-In 1983 the E cars used in the Train of Knowledge were refurbished, being re-released to service in May 1984.
-The train consisted of Sleeping cars 5 to 10, as well as W type dining car Avoca and the non-E-type carriages Carey, Melville, and Moorabool.
+In 1983 there was an expectation that the two standard gauge trains, the Southern Aurora and the Spirit of Progress, would be amalgamated into a single service and thus free up significant quantities of carriages for the Mildura Vinelander run.
+This would have released Sleeping Cars No.1-5 from that service for use on the Train of Knowledge, and thus permitted the former Joint Stock sleeping cars No.5-No.10 to be scrapped.
+However, no firm date was set for this chain of events, so in December 1983 sleeping cars 5, 7, 8, shower car Carey and S type carriage Moorabool were overhauled at Bendigo Workshops, while sleepers 6, 9, 10, power car Melville and dining car Avoca were split across Newport and Ballarat Workshops, for refurbishment.
+The train was refurbished and re-entered service in May 1984.